stephband/midi/README.md

 # MIDI

-MIDI is library of functions for listening to browser MIDI events and manipulating MIDI data.
+MIDI is a hub for receiving, sending and filtering browser MIDI messages, and a library of functions for manipulating them.
+It is optimised for input speed.

-Note!
-Currently only Chrome has native MIDI support.
-If you're in Chrome, switch on Web MIDI at <a href="chrome://flags/#enable-web-midi">chrome://flags/#enable-web-midi</a>.
+Note: as of June 2015 Chrome has native MIDI support.
+Joy!
+No other browser yet do.

 ## MIDI properties